 The fairytale Bavarian castles that were born from his fertile imagination have become one of Germany’s top attractions, drawing curious crowds from around the world.

 1- Neuschwanstein Castle

 Of all the castles in Bavaria, Neuschwanstein Castle is Bavaria’s most impressive.

-Its romantic design with turrets and spires was the inspiration for Walt Disney’s Stardust castle.
+Its romantic design with turrets and spires inspired Walt Disney’s Stardust Castle.

 Built in the authentic style of an old German knights’ castle, some sections of Neuschwanstein are lavishly furnished while other sections were never completed.

-The theme of the castle is operatic and the walls are adorned with paintings from Wagner’s (who was the king’s favourite composer) operas.
+The theme of the castle is operatic and the walls are adorned with paintings from Wagner’s (the king’s favourite composer) operas.

 Gaze at the grand floor-to-ceiling scenes of the poet Tannhauser, the dashing knight Lohengrin and stately King Parsifal as you wander through the magnificent halls.

 As Ludwig II identified with Parsifal, the castle’s throne room was built to resemble a stage set for Wagner’s last opera, Parsifal.

 Wagner even went as far as to incorporate Ludwig II’s emotional issues into the Parsifal character in the opera.